sveltinio/sveltin/README.md

 Read more [here][preview].

 ## Contributing

-I would love if you like the idea behind sveltin and you decide to contribute to it.
-A **community driven project**, that is the end-goal.

 Contribution of any kind including documentation, themes, tutorials, blog posts, bug reports, issues, feature requests, feature implementations, pull requests are more than welcome.